puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/bundling.md

 JavaScript we have to include (bundle) `mod.ts` and `registry.ts`.

 There are multiple types of bundler applications that can help us with this task.
-Two (2) this book will focus on are:
+Two (2) we will focus on are:

 - The builtin bundler in Deno
 - [esbuild Deno loader](https://deno.land/x/esbuild_deno_loader@0.6.0)